This blog was updated in April 2026

 - No coverage for out-of-network care (except emergencies)

 HMOs can be a great option for businesses looking to provide affordable coverage with an emphasis on preventive care.
+The lower monthly premiums are very attractive to both employers and employees, although employees who have long-term care providers who are not in network may not be satisfied with an HMO that excludes those providers.

 What Is a PPO Plan?

 A Preferred Provider Organization (PPO) plan offers more flexibility in choosing healthcare providers.
 Members don’t need referrals to see specialists and can receive care both in- and out-of-network (though out-of-network care is usually more expensive).
+The option to see any care provider does make PPOs more attractive than HMOs for some employees.

 Pros: